software-mansion-labs/react-native-turbo-demo/README.md

 <div align="center">

-# React Native Web Screen
+# React Native Turbo

-React Native Web Screen is an open source library that can bring your web application into the [React Native](https://reactnative.dev/) world.
+React Native Turbo is an open source library that can bring your [turbo-enabled](https://turbo.hotwired.dev/) web application into the [React Native](https://reactnative.dev/) world.
 It allows you to render web pages as if they were native iOS or Android screens.
-It supports caching and provides native navigation animations resulting in mobile-like user experience.
+It provides native navigation animations resulting in mobile-like user experience.
 You can easily move your entire web app, or embed a few screens that pretend to be native, without reimplementing them in React Native.

 <p align="center">
   <a aria-label="NPM version" href="https://www.npmjs.com/package/react-native-web-screen" target="_blank">